 Part of the venue’s appeal is how understated it is.
 Old promotional posters and signs cover the walls and give it an underground feeling.
 Low ceilings and a simple stage make you forget that it hosts some of the best bluegrass and roots music around, and that the likes of Alison Krauss have played there on their way to stardom.
 But don’t let the sparse decor fool you – you’ll be blown away by the talent and caliber of the musicians that perform every night.

 The Grand Ole Opry

-Speaking of famous Nashville music venues, the Grand Ole Opry is undoubtedly the best known and most historical music event that regularly takes place in the city.
+Speaking of famous music venues, the Grand Ole Opry is easily one of Nashville’s top attractions and the best known and most historical music event that regularly takes place in the city.
 What many don’t know about the Opry is that it isn’t actually a venue – it’s a live radio show.
 The show takes place at two venues during the year: at the Grand Ole Opry House in spring, summer and fall, and the Ryman Auditorium (its original home) in the winter.

 Each show features eight or more artists split into three acts that showcase a range of musical styles from past and present.
 The performers range from up-and-comers to established, sometimes world-famous artists.
 Each artist only plays a couple of songs, so it felt kind of like the music version of a tapas restaurant: you get to taste a lot of different dishes over the course of your meal.

 The headliner the night we went was Vince Gill, an artist I loved listening to growing up.
 Shelly Fairchild’s strong vocals and catchy pop-country songs made me instantly want to save her music on Spotify.
 And I particularly loved the husband-wife duo of Drew and Ellie Holcomb, whose slower songs and smooth, haunting vocals were fresh and unexpected.